SpenceKonde/megaTinyCore/megaavr/extras/PlatformIO.md

   -v
 ```
 ### Using SerialUPDI from platformIO
 It has been reported that, added to platformio.ini, the following works for making platformIO use SerialUPDI.
+This can probably be generalized better, but I (Spence Konde) don't use platformIO and so don't know how to do that.
 ```
 [env:ATtiny1614]
 platform = atmelmegaavr